Flash Flood Warning issued for Grundy, Livingston, Will by NWS - News Break

 Flash Flood Warning issued for Grundy, Livingston, Will by NWS

-Effective: 2021-07-13 01:37:00 CDT Expires: 2021-07-13 03:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: A Flash Flood Warning means rapid-onset flooding is imminent or may already be occurring.
+Effective: 2021-07-12 23:56:00 CDT Expires: 2021-07-13 03:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Likely Instruction: A Flash Flood Warning means rapid-onset flooding is imminent or may already be occurring.
 Persons along creeks, drainage ditches, and other waterways should take immediate precautions to protect life and property.
 Expect flooding of creeks, ditches, farmland, roadways, and and other low lying areas.
 Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Grundy; Livingston; Will FLASH FLOOD WARNING REMAINS IN EFFECT UNTIL 345 AM CDT EARLY THIS MORNING FOR NORTHEASTERN LIVINGSTON, SOUTHEASTERN GRUNDY AND SOUTHWESTERN WILL COUNTIES At 137 AM CDT, doppler radar indicated thunderstorms producing heavy rain across the warned area.
-Between 1.5 and 3.5 inches of rain have fallen across much of the warned area.
-Additional rainfall amounts up to 1 inch are possible in the warned area through daybreak.
-Flash flooding is likely ongoing or expected to begin shortly in parts of the area.
+Target Area: Grundy; Livingston; Will The National Weather Service in Chicago has issued a * Flash Flood Warning for Northeastern Livingston County in central Illinois Southeastern Grundy County in northeastern Illinois Southwestern Will County in northeastern Illinois * Until 345 AM CDT. * At 1156 PM CDT, doppler radar indicated showers training over the warned area producing heavy rain.
+Between 1 and 3 inches of rain have fallen.
+Additional rainfall amounts of 1 to 2 inches are possible in the warned area.
+Flash flooding is expected to begin shortly.
 HAZARD...Flash flooding.
 SOURCE...Radar.
-IMPACT...Rapid-onset flooding of small creeks and streams, urban areas, highways, streets and underpasses, as well as other poor drainage and low lying areas.
-Some locations that will experience flash flooding include Braidwood, Coal City, Dwight, Diamond, Gardner, Braceville, South Wilmington, Godley and East Brooklyn.
-This includes the following highways I-55 between mile markers 221 and 236.
+IMPACT...Rapid-onset flooding of small creeks and streams, urban areas, highways, streets and underpasses, as well as other poor drainage and low lying areas. * Some locations that will experience flash flooding include Braidwood, Coal City, Dwight, Diamond, Gardner, Braceville, South Wilmington, Godley, Carbon Hill and East Brooklyn.
+This includes the following highways I-55 between mile markers 220 and 236.
+The heavy rain will also produce very low visibility, including along I-55.
 FLASH FLOOD...RADAR INDICATEDalerts.weather.gov

 Comments / 0